MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

 For security purposes, we strongly recommend that you encrypt the login credentials for any remote database and/or LDAP/LDAP-S rather than store them in plain text in the `appsettings.json` configuration file.
 Here's how:

-1. Make sure a credential encryption certificate with a private key is installed on the front-end.
+1. Make sure a credential encryption certificate with a private key is installed on the control node.

 1. Encrypt the credentials using the Administrator Utility as follows:
    1. [Launch the administration utility](#launch) with administrator, `root`, or `sudo` privileges.